 Advisory Board Centre may use information disclosed through surveys or diagnostics or otherwise provided to or generated by Advisory Board Centre or its Affiliates (collectively “Research Data”) for validation, research and benchmarking purposes and product development.
-Unless otherwise specified prior to collection, Research Data will be disclosed in the aggregate and presented in anonymous form and will not include (directly or by inference) any information identifying participating organisations or any identifiable individual as the source of such data.
+Unless otherwise specified prior to collection, Research Data will be disclosed in the aggregate and presented in an anonymous form and will not include (directly or by inference) any information identifying participating organisations or any identifiable individual as the source of such data.
 Access to Research Data will be restricted to those individuals who need such access to deliver Advisory Board Centre products and/or services.

 Advisory Board Centre may collate information gathered from an organisation into a business diagnostic report.
 This may be provided to the organisation and their affiliate providers.
 The data may be used in larger research data sets to identify market trends.
 This information is desensitised in collated market reports.
-Business Reports may also be used as a longitudinal study by agreement of the organisation.
+Business Reports may also be used as a longitudinal study by agreement with the organisation.
 With permission, it may be collated into a Case Study (see Case Studies below).

 From time to time, we or our service providers may collect your personal information via surveys.
 We will only use the personal information collected for analytical purposes, updating our records or to assist with market reports, model development improvement or development of our products and services.
 By completing these surveys, you accept that your personal information may be transferred outside Australia.